-- 5.7.1 The decision of the Court of Appeal means that all those who were active members of either the PPS 1987 or the NPPS 2006 (the "legacy schemes") on 1 April 2012 and who remained active members of the one of the police schemes up until and after 1 April 2015 should be treated as being fully protected from 1 April 2015 and in scope of the application of the Remedy.
-The Remedy will apply to any period of active membership accrued by a member in scope of the application of that Remedy during the period from 1 April 2015 to the end of 31 March 2022 (the "Remedy Period"). - 5.7.2 Unprotected and tapered protection members will have transitioned to and accrued benefits under the PPS 2015.
-These benefits cannot simply be removed and therefore these members will be offered a binary choice of benefits during the Remedy Period of PPS 2015 benefits or their legacy scheme benefits.
-In order to treat all members equally and avoid creating any new discrimination, those who received full protection will also be offered the same choice of benefits for the Remedy Period. - 5.7.3 Members in scope of the Remedy will exercise their choice of benefits for the Remedy Period when they come to take their benefits from the police scheme.
-This is known as the Deferred Choice Underpin (DCU) option.
-After the end of the Remedy Period and before October 2023 (the Government deadline for the implementation of the Remedy with effect from 1 April 2022) those in scope of the Remedy who became members of PPS 2015 will be returned to their legacy scheme and treated as if they had remained an active member of that scheme.
-Part of this approach is that both contributions and tax liabilities will have to be retrospectively adjusted to reflect what they would have been.
-When a member makes his or her choice under the DCU option at retirement there will only be a further adjustment necessary if the member opts to receive benefits from PPS 2015 for the Remedy Period.

-5.7.4 With effect from 1 April 2022 nobody will remain an active member of either of the legacy schemes and the PPS 2015 will be the only scheme under which members will be able to accrue future benefits.
+- 5.7.1 The decision of the Court of Appeal means that all those who were active members of either the PPS 1987 or the NPPS 2006 (the "legacy schemes") on 1 April 2012 and who remained active members of one of the police schemes up until and after 1 April 2015 should be treated as being fully protected from 1 April 2015 and in scope of the application of the Remedy.
+For members eligible for the Remedy, it will apply to any period of active membership during the period from 1 April 2015 to the end of 31 March 2022 (the "Remedy Period"). - 5.7.2 Unprotected and tapered protection members will have transitioned to and accrued benefits under the PPS 2015.
+These benefits cannot simply be removed and therefore these members will be offered a binary choice of benefits (at retirement) during the Remedy Period of either PPS 2015 benefits or their legacy scheme benefits.
+In order to treat all members equally and avoid creating any new discrimination, those who received full protection will also be offered the same choice of benefits for the Remedy Period. - 5.7.3 The Remedy will be implemented from 1 October 2023.
+Active members will automatically be placed back into their legacy scheme (1987 or 2006) for the entire remedy period.
+This will require retrospective adjustments to contributions and tax liabilities.
+Members who have retired before 1 October 2023 will be dealt with under the remedy between 1 October 2023 and 31 March 2025.
+These include ill-health retirements, ordinary retirements, deferred pensions and survivor beneficiaries.
+Members in scope of the Remedy will make their choice of benefits for the Remedy Period when they retire from the police scheme.
+This is known as the Deferred Choice Underpin (DCU).
+At retirement, there will only be a further adjustment to contributions and tax liabilities if the member opts to receive benefits from PPS 2015 for the Remedy Period.
+FAQs on the Remedy are available on the Hub. - 5.7.4 With effect from 1 April 2022 both legacy schemes (PPS 87 and NPPS 2006) were closed and the PPS 2015 is the only scheme under which members will be able to accrue benefits from that date.